gitlabhq/gitlabhq/CONTRIBUTING.md

 Team labels are always capitalized so that they show up as the first label for any issue.

-### Milestone labels (~Deliverable, ~Stretch, ~"Next Patch Release")
+### Release Scoping labels (~Deliverable, ~Stretch, ~"Next Patch Release")

-Milestone labels help us clearly communicate expectations of the work for the release.
-There are three levels of Milestone labels:
+Release Scoping labels help us clearly communicate expectations of the work for the release.
+There are three levels of Release Scoping labels:

 - ~Deliverable: Issues that are expected to be delivered in the current milestone.